 14% endured joblessness for between 15 and 26 weeks.

-About 18% of the workforce in the United States is employed only part-time.
+About 18% of the workforce in the United States is employed part-time.

+Underemployment has resulted in many people taking more than one job.
 Most of the 4.7% of employed people with multiple jobs have one full-time and one part-time job.
-There are 6,649,000 multiple jobholders in the US, and 3,599,000 of them work this way.
+Of the 6,649,000 multiple jobholders in the US, and 3,599,000 of them work this way.

 1,061,000 people say their hours vary on one or both of their jobs.